nfeng2022/Naieve-Bayes-Classifier/README.md

-# Naieve-Bayes-Classifier
+# Naive-Bayes-Classifier
-The class for naieve Bayes classifier is implemented from the scratch in the file "navieve_bayes.py".
+The class for naive Bayes classifier is implemented from the scratch in the file "naive_bayes.py".

 ## Dependency
 - math